 Lydia Repke is an external collaborator at the Research and Expertise Centre for Survey Methodology (RECSM).
-She is currently working on the comparability of measurement instruments and the statistical testing of their equivalence at the Survey Design and Methodology (SDM) department of “GESIS – Leibniz Institute for the Social Sciences” in Mannheim, Germany, where she is embedded in the teams Cross-Cultural Surveys and European Social Survey.
+She currently works as a postdoctoral researcher at the Survey Design and Methodology Department of GESIS – Leibniz Institute for the Social Sciences in Mannheim, Germany.

 Lydia was part of various research groups at UPF: the Behavioral and Experimental Social Sciences (BESS) group, the Advanced Survey Quality Methods (ASQME) group, the Management and Behavioral Research Breakfast Seminars group, and the Interdisciplinary Research Group on Immigration (GRITIM).

 Lydia holds a M.A. and a B.A. in Political and Administrative Sciences from the Universität Konstanz (Uni KN), Germany (2011, 2009), and a M.Sc. for Research in Political Science from UPF, Barcelona (2011).
 In 2008/2009, she was a visiting student at Boğaziçi Üniversitesi in Istanbul, Turkey.